igomezv/LSST_DE_neural_reconstruction/README.md

 ## Citing Our Work

-If you use the data or methodologies from this repository in your research, please cite our work:
+If you use the data or methodologies from this repository in your research, please cite our work.

+- This work:
 ```bibtex
 @article{fromsimstoreality2024,
   title={From Simulations to Reality: Dark Energy Reconstruction with Simulated SNIa data from the Vera C. Rubin Observatory},